 As a teacher, there is no better feeling than seeing a student make progress and knowing that you helped him or her along the way, while at the same time not taking the credit, as it is always the student who has the harder job, who must do the real work.
 I always feel tremendous satisfaction when a student masters a difficult rudimentary exercise for the first time, or is able to execute a challenging rhythm pattern on the drum set.
 The expression on their faces often conveys pride over their achievement, and I can often sense a boost in their self-esteem.
 This is why I teach.

 I began playing drums when I was around twelve years old, and played throughout grade school, high school and college, in school jazz bands and musical pit bands, as well as playing in many rock bands over the years.
 I began teaching drums shortly after graduating from college, eventually relocating to New York City, where I lived for 12 years and where I continued playing and teaching, as well as taking lessons on and off.
 I was very fortunate to study with Joe Morello - famous for his tenure with Dave Brubeck and especially on the classic recording "Take Five."
 I have also played on several recordings, toured throughout the Northeast and Midwest, and have performed at the South By Southwest music festival in Austin, Texas, the Sundance Film Festival in Utah, the Miami Music Festival, and have been overseas a few times for some European dates.
-Since moving to Orlando in late 2009, I have joined a cover band and played in the orchestras for musical productions at community theaters.
+Since moving to Orlando in late 2009, I played with a cover band, played drums and percussion in the orchestras for musical productions at community theaters, and currently play with a local Orlando rock band called the Cosmic Roots Collective.

 To me, teaching drums is more than simply writing notes on a page of manuscript paper and having students practice and perform exercises.
 It is about connecting and showing them how expressing themselves musically can be one of the most fulfilling activities one can pursue.
 It is also about helping them really get in touch with their own sense of rhythm, the foundation of all music.
 When I take on new students, it is always my goal that I can help foster in them the same passion for and love of learning to play drums as the great teachers who taught me.